 Installing the VanTrue N5 on the 5th Generation Honda Odyssey (2018-2025)

-To ensure that the dash cams stay stuck on the glass and will not ever come off, you must clean the glass and then apply this adhesion promotor prior to sticking the dash cams up on the glass.
+To ensure that the dash cams stay stuck on the glass so that it won’t come off, you must clean the glass and then apply this adhesion promotor prior to sticking the dash cams to the glass.
 On the front windshield, look for an ideal place to put the camera.

-Now that the power cord is fully installed and hidden out of sight, we’ll need to route and hide the wire that goes from the front camera to the rear camera.
-Back at the rear view mirror again, we have the second wire that needs to be pushed up behind the headliner and the rear view mirror trim.
-Once you pass over the rear view mirror trim, you can start prying the headliner again with the trim tool and shove the wire up behind the headliner again.
-Route the wire across the passenger side towards the A-pillar.
+Back at the rear view mirror again, we have the second wire that needs to be pushed up and wedged between the rear view mirror trim and headliner.
+Once you pass over the rear view mirror trim, you can start prying the headliner again with the trim tool and shoving the wire behind the headliner again.
+Route the wire across the passenger side towards the passenger side A-pillar.

 Now, we cross over the B-pillar (between the passenger side front door and sliding door).
 Use your trim tools to pry up on the B-pillar trim and get the wire behind it.
 Then pull the passenger side sliding door rubber molding, and run the wire behind it.

 To continue with the wiring, you have to remove some hardware to allow you to pull the trim off partially.
 If you don’t remove the hardware, the trim won’t budge.
 Pull down the clothes hanger and use a Phillips head screwdriver to remove the screw here.
 Then, use your trim tools to pry this trim off.
 Continue routing the wire through.
-We will now be at the rear tailgate.
+We will now be almost at the rear tailgate.

 Open the tailgate completely.
 Here is where you actually need to remove trim completely.
 There’s no getting around this part without removing the trim.
 Luckily, it’s very easy to remove the trim on the rear tailgate, and you can do it all by hand.
-Use both hands and pull the trim off.
-You should be able to grab onto the edge of the trim and pull it directly off of the tailgate.
-Pull straight out so that the pins holding the piece in pull out of the holes of the tailgate.

-Another trim piece that needs to be removed is the one on the side of the tailgate.
+Another trim piece that needs to be removed is the one on the passenger side of the tailgate.
 Pull this push pin using a flat head screwdriver or a push pin removal tool (usually included in a trim tool set).
-With that push pin removed, you can completely pull this trim piece off the tailgate.
+With that push pin removed, you can pull this trim piece off the tailgate.

 Now, we are preparing to snake the wire through to the tailgate.
-Push the tail end of the wire through the rear trim as seen below.
+Push the tail end of the wire through behind the rear trim as seen below.
 You’ll need to fish it through this little opening that goes towards the rear tailgate.
 It’s really helpful to have one of these grabber tools as you will need to go from the tailgate side and pull this wire through that opening.

 Now is a good time to route the wire through the oval openings as shown.
 This will keep the wire inside of the tailgate and not interfere with the trim when you reinstall it.
 You’ll fish it into the tailgate in the first oval opening, and then it will come out in the middle oval to the location of the rear camera.